salilab/mdt/doc/usage.rst

 If you don't already have Modeller installed, you can get it by running `brew install modeller` before you install MDT.

-Add `--with-python3` to the end of each `brew install` command if you also want to use Python 3.

 .. _compilation:

 Compilation from source code